-The Receiver has also determined that two entities received improper distributions in connection with Nadel's Scheme: GQ Digital Home Integration, Inc. ("GQ Digital") and Alpha Ventures Securities Company ("Alpha Ventures").
+The Receiver also determined that two entities received improper distributions in connection with Nadel's Scheme: GQ Digital Home Integration, Inc. ("GQ Digital") and Alpha Ventures Securities Company ("Alpha Ventures").
+Both of these matters have been resolved.
 GQ Digital was not an "investor" in the Hedge Funds, but is a business that received funds from the Nadels which were scheme proceeds.
 Specifically, GQ Digital received \$241,000 in wrongful distributions.
 On January 20, 2010, the Receiver initiated an action to recover those funds.
 See Wiand, Receiver v.
 GQ Digital Home Integration, Inc., Case No. 8:10-cv-250-T-17MAP (M.D.
 Fla.).
+On June 4, 2010, the Receiver entered into a stipulation with the defendant for entry of a default judgment in the amount of \$241,000 with post-judgment interest accruing at the current statutory rate (Doc.
+12).
+The judgment as stipulated was entered on June 7, 2010 (Doc.
+14).

 Alpha Ventures, with Daniel Blumberg, likewise received wrongful distributions in connection with Nadel's fraud.
 Specifically, Alpha Ventures received \$129,627.43 from the Hedge Funds as an improper distribution as a result of Mr. Blumberg's individual investment.
 On January 20, 2010, the Receiver initiated an action to recover those funds.
 See Wiand, Receiver v.
 Alpha Ventures, et al., Case No. 8:10-cv-235-T-17MAP (M.D.
 Fla.).
+The Receiver subsequently discovered that Mr. Blumberg suffered significant losses in connection with other investments in the Hedge Funds.
+These losses more than offset the wrongful distributions noted above.
+Accordingly, on or about April 5, 2010, the Received filed a motion for dismissal without prejudice of this matter (Doc.
+10).
+The Court granted this motion on April 6, 2010 (Doc.
+11).